Who will win in the PS5 vs XSX video game console war? Read more…

 Your primary consideration when buying a console should be the games you can play on it.
 After all, we don't play consoles, we play games.

 Each system has its own exclusives that cannot be played elsewhere.
 These are most often developed by internal first-party studios, but occasionally third-party teams will sign exclusivity deals.

 Sony invested heavily in internal development at the start of this generation, and it shows.

-The PlayStation 4 has arguably one the greatest line-ups of exclusive games ever, particularly if you enjoy flashy, big budget, story-driven single-player action experiences.
-God of War, Spider-Man, Bloodborne, Uncharted 4, Horizon Zero Dawn, The Last of Us: Remastered and Persona 5 are all modern masterpieces only available on PS4.
+The PlayStation 4 has arguably one of the greatest line-ups of exclusive games ever, particularly if you enjoy flashy, big budget, story-driven single-player action experiences.
+God of War, Spider-Man, Bloodborne, Uncharted 4, Horizon Zero Dawn, The Last of Us 2 and Persona 5 are all modern masterpieces only available on PS4.

 Nintendo similarly has a reputation for quality exclusives.
 Long-running series like The Legend of Zelda, Mario, Fire Emblem, Smash Bros. and Mario Kart form the family-friendly core of Nintendo's identity, and excellent entries from all of these franchises have hit the Switch.